 John had two children (Emily and William) with his wife Esther in Skipton.
 In 1892 John left Esther and walked to Woolsthorpe with Margaret Anne Matthews.
 He fathered another five children with Margaret after leaving Skipton.

 Descendants of John Robinson researched their ancestry and succeeded in 1997 to acquire enough information to be recognised as Traditional Owners.
-WAC was incorporated under The Aboriginal Councils and Associations Act 1976 to act on behalf of and represent the interests of all Wadawurrung people.
+Wadawurrung Traditional Owners Aboriginal Corporation (WTOAC) was incorporated under the Aboriginal Councils and Associations Act 1976 to act on behalf of and represent the interests of all Wadawurrung people.

-The Wathaurung Aboriginal Corporation (WAC) trading as Wadawurrung, was accorded Registered Aboriginal Party (RAP) status on 21st May 2009.
+The WTOAC, was accorded Registered Aboriginal Party (RAP) status on 21st May 2009.

 The Victorian Aboriginal Heritage Act 2006 (the Act) recognises Aboriginal people as the primary guardians, keepers and knowledge holders of Aboriginal cultural heritage.
 At a local level, Registered Aboriginal Parties (RAP’s) are the voice of Aboriginal people in the management and protection of Aboriginal cultural heritage.